 Do not substitute plant analysis for a soil test, but use it to determine (1) whether essential elements are present in low, adequate, or excessive amounts in the plant and (2) whether the proper ratio of certain elements exists.
 It is advisable to take plant samples throughout the growing season to monitor nutrient status and detect any deficiencies or imbalances.
 What actually gets into the plant is really what counts most.
 If a deficiency or imbalance is detected early enough, it can usually be corrected in time to improve yield.

-You can access the UGA plant analysis handbook at the following url: http://aesl.ces.uga.edu/publications/plant/.
+You can access the UGA plant analysis handbook to know the reference sufficiency ranges for the various nutrients at the following url: http://aesl.ces.uga.edu/publications/plant/.